Clan MacLachlan Association of North America

 Membership

-If you are interested in applying for membership today, a copy of our Application Form is available in Adobe's PDF format.
 Simply download the form, open it with Acrobat Reader, print it, fill it in, attach your pedigree charts and return it with your first year's dues.

 Annual Dues

-Currently, annual dues (for the 2006/2007 dues year) are $25.00 U.S. per membership.
+Currently, annual dues (for the 2014/2015 dues year) are $35.00 U.S. per membership.
 We do not offer a Life membership classification.

 Our dues year is defined as July 1 through the following June 30.
+Pay yearly dues using PayPal or credit card.

 Types of Memberships